 We bet you have a similar list for your own dream kitchen.
 Maybe your current kitchen just doesn’t have enough cabinet space, which accounts for the canned goods stuck on the laundry room shelves.
 Maybe your work triangle of sink-refrigerator-cooktop is way out of whack, or the dishwasher blocks traffic whenever its door is down for loading.
 You dream of a gas stove, maybe six burners; a clean design that doesn’t look like a combination of three decades; and a solution to the drawer or cabinet that holds all the lids for the pots and pans.

-The cable channel HGTV is front-and-center in the business of inspiring homeowners who might be potential remodelers.
+The cable channel HGTV is front-and-center in the business of inspiring homeowners who might be potential kitchen or bathroom remodelers.
 They are masters in showing you a dark, small kitchen that turns light and bright once there’s a wall down, a window added, a color change and a bonus pantry.

-Here are the some of the top kitchen remodeling trends HGTV has named:
+Here are some of the top kitchen remodeling trends HGTV has named: